 Prevent the behavior you don’t want

-- Whenever your puppy is with you, she needs to be on a leash – yes, in the house.
-When you can’t watch her closely, she needs to be in a crate or kennel.
+- Whenever your puppy is with you, she needs to be on a leash – even in the house.
+When you can’t have her on a leash and watch her closely, she needs to be in her confinement area – crate or kennel or other confined area where she can nap or chew something.

 - Leash: When you’re home with her, keep your new pup on a leash and with you at all times.
 If she’s with you and your eyes are on her, she won’t have a chance to wander off to explore the house.
 You will notice the signs of her needing to eliminate before she pees or poops on the carpet.
 You can drop the leash and let it drag, but let it be a reminder to watch her closely to prevent poor potty choices!

-- Crate or Kennel: When you’re not home, put your pup in his crate or kennel, having already worked to create an association for him that the crate is a pleasant resting place.
-Make sure he’s peed and pooped before you leave and don’t ask him to stay in there without relieving himself for too long.
-As a rule of thumb, 8 week old puppies can physically “hold it” for about 3 hours.
-By the age of 3 months, they can physically wait up to 4 hours.
-That’s long enough for any puppy to wait to potty, and remember, you have to help your puppy develop that skill to stretch the time he’ll wait.
+- Crate or Kennel: When you’re not home, put your pup in his confinement area.
+You need to already be working to create an association for him that it is a pleasant resting place.
+Make sure he’s peed and pooped before you leave.
+Don’t ask him to stay in there without relieving himself for too long.
+As a rule of thumb, 8 week old puppies can physically “hold it” for an hour or two.
+By the age of 3 months, they can physically wait up to 4 hours – but they may not do so, unless you’ve been carefully house training for a while.
+Remember, you have to help your puppy develop that skill to stretch the time he’ll wait.

 - Potty Schedule: Take your new pup to the assigned potty area (outside or potty pad) every hour when you first arrive home with her.
 This routine will help you become accustomed to when and how often she needs to go.
 You’ll also start to recognize what her behavior looks like when she needs to go.
 As you progress with housetraining, you can adjust the schedule to her needs.
 Together, you and the puppy will establish a schedule.
 You’ll probably want to take her out as soon as she wakes up in the morning or after a nap, pretty soon after eating, and after a few minutes of playing, for sure.